abinit/abipy_book/abipy_book/flows.md

     print(p)
 ```

-Let's print the value of `kptopt` for all tasks in our flow with:
+Let's print the value of {{kptopt}} for all tasks in our flow with:

 ```{code-cell} ipython3
 print([task.input["kptopt"] for task in flow.iflat_tasks()])